Lifelines of National Economy

 Roads are better than rails because of many reasons.
 Some of them are as follows:

-(a) construction cost ofroads is much lower than that of railway lines,
+- Cost of construction of roads is much lower than that of railway lines.

 In India, roads are classified in the following six classes according to their capacity